Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 0.5cm

 To extract the salient features of this model concerning fermionic dark-matter, we scan the parameter-space.
-We ensure the singlet-like fermion to be the dark-matter candidate by taking positive values for all the three parameters \dsf, \depf and \deip.
+We ensure the singlet-like fermion to be the dark-matter candidate by taking positive values for the parameters \dsf, \depf and \deip.
 The parameter $v_\Omega$ plays a key role in the mixing of both fermions and scalars.
-Hence, depending on the values of $v_\Omega$ we divide our analysis in two classes: Scenario-I indicates higher value of $v_\Omega$, whereas Scenario-II assumes a lower value of $v_\Omega$, shown in \ref{tab:BP12}. \\
+Hence, depending on the values of $v_\Omega$ we divide our analysis in two classes: Scenario-I indicates higher value of $v_\Omega$, whereas Scenario-II assumes a lower value of $v_\Omega$, shown in Table~\ref{tab:BP12}. \\

-Moreover, each scenario is divided in three cases: i) large values for both \depf and \dsf demonstrating no co-annihilation (no superscript), ii) large \depf with small \dsf pointing towards fermion-fermion co-annihilation (superscript `FF'), iii) small \depf with large \dsf suggesting fermion-scalar co-annihilation (superscript `FS').
+Moreover, each scenario in Table \ref{tab:BP12} is divided in three cases: i) large values for both \depf and \dsf and no co-annihilation (no superscript), ii) large \depf with small \dsf pointing towards fermion-fermion co-annihilation (superscript `FF'), iii) small \depf with large \dsf suggesting fermion-scalar co-annihilation (superscript `FS').
 The parameters that affect only the scalar sector of this model are kept fixed for simplicity.
-Since $\lambda_5$ helps to regulate the Yukawa couplings $Y_F$ and $Y_\Sigma$ that obey the oscillation data we vary it during the scanning.
+Since $\lambda_5$ helps to regulate the Yukawa couplings $Y_F$ and $Y_\Sigma$ that obey the oscillation constraints we vary it in the scanning.

-First we generate parameter-points that satisfy neutrino-oscillation data as well as all the theoretical constraints for each case in Tab \ref{tab:BP12}.
-Then bounds from EWPO, collider studies, cLFV and observed relic density are implemented.
-Finally, we collect the points satisfying $1\%$ to $100\%$ of the measured relic density and study the prospects for their direct detection in various experiments like LZ, Xenon-nT, PandaX etc, as depicted in Fig. \ref{fig:DD_sc}.
+First we generate parameter-points that satisfy neutrino-oscillation data as well as all the theoretical constraints for each case.
+Then restrictions from EWPO, collider studies, cLFV and observed relic density are implemented.
+Finally, we collect the points satisfying $1\%$ to $100\%$ of the measured relic density and study the prospects for their direct detection in the most constraining experiment LZ, as depicted in Fig. \ref{fig:DD_sc}.
+As a result, the allowed white corridors in Fig~\ref{fig:DD_sc} are narrower than presented in Ref.~\cite{Karan:2023adm}.